dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcodes-unit.md

 **Parameters**

-`[in] element`: The decoded barcode object to be set.
+`[in] element`: The `DSDecodedBarcodeElement` to replace all the decoded barcodes of the `DSDecodedBarcodesUnit`.

-`[in] matrixToOriginalImage`: The matrix to convert the decoded barcode object to the original image.
+`[in] matrixToOriginalImage`: The transformation matrix to convert the decoded barcode object to the original image.

 **Return Value**

-Returns the `ErrorCode` if failed.
+Returns the `ErrorCode` if it fails.
 Otherwise, returns 0.